 The southern portion of the Corridor, between the BNSF viaduct and the La Crosse River, is the most industrial section but by no means dominates industrial uses or has an overwhelmingly industrial character.
-The Three Rivers Plaza development provides an important commercial anchor to this portion of the Corridor and the planned Riverside North Neighborhood will likely reinforce this commercial character.
+The Three Rivers Plaza development provides an important commercial anchor to this portion of the Corridor and the planned Riverside North Neighborhood, located in the flood plain will likely reinforce this commercial character.